 Chile is considered to be the world’s longest country and is bordered by the Andes mountain range on the east and the South Pacific Ocean on the west.
 This country in Latin America offers travelers a lot of choices for activities and scenery.
 There are many amazing attractions, foods and drinks to enjoy while you’re in Chile.
 Whether you want to indulge in some local food or enjoy a nice glass of red wine, there is something for everyone.
-Friends of mine who own Wine Nots, a company that focuses on how to stop red wine mouth, recently indulged in everything Chile has to offer.
+Friends of mine recently visited and indulged in everything Chile has to offer.
 Here are some of their top things to see and eat in Chile.

 Atacama Desert and Mano del Desierto

 West of the Andes mountains lies one of the driest places on earth, the Atacama Desert.
 It receives less than 1mm of rainfall in a year and there are areas in the desert that never receives any rain.
 But in the midst of this dry and barren land, there is a giant structure that stood quite outlandish on the sand, this is the Mano del Desierto, an 11-meter giant hand reaching up towards the sky.
 An instagramable place for the adventurous travelers.

 If you want to see penguins, then you must include Isla Magdalena on your list.
 This is a small island in Magellan Strait that is home to a Magellanic penguin community and would be a haven for bird enthusiasts.